COVID-19 Guidance and Answers to Common Questions: 2019-20 School Year

 Continuity of Education

-Are schools required to provide any type of instruction during the closure of schools due to COVID-19 response efforts?
+Are schools required to provide any type of instruction during the closure of schools due to COVID-19 response efforts (2019-20 academic year)?

 Continuity of education is the overarching term for educational practices that occur in the event of a prolonged school closure.
 To provide a consistent and equitable foundation for this work, PDE partnered with intermediate units (IUs) and the Pennsylvania Training and Technical Assistance Network (PATTAN) to develop guidance and evidence-based resources around continuity of education, and to provide technical assistance to school leaders.